Skip to content

 Pinkpantheress – ‘Fancy That’

-Across nine tracks, Pinkpanthress’ Fancy That pulls from early-2000s UK club textures, pop oddities, and cheeky samples, stitching them together with her whispery confidence and diary-like storytelling.
-The shift in tone is noticeable: she’s no longer the wallflower nursing heartbreak over breakbeats, but someone stepping into her own.
-The record moves fast, slipping from flirtation to panic to pure adrenaline, but never loses its charm.
+Pinkpanthress’s Fancy That pulls from early-2000s UK club textures and pop music, stitching them together seamlessly.
+Listeners can also hear her growth: she’s no longer the wallflower nursing heartbreak over breakbeats, but someone stepping into her own.
+The record moves fast but never loses its charm.
 Fancy That proves she can evolve without losing the hyper-specific world only she can build.

 The Best Albums Of 2025